Brazilian Baptist Convention

-The Brazilian Baptist Convention (Convenção Batista Brasileira) is a Baptist Christian denomination in Brazil.
+The Brazilian Baptist Convention (Convenção Batista Brasileira) is the main Baptist denomination in Brazil.
 It is affiliated with the Baptist World Alliance.
 The headquarters is in Rio de Janeiro.

 History

 The Brazilian Baptist Convention has its origins in the establishment of the first Baptist Church in Salvador (Bahia) in 1882, by an American mission of the International Mission Board.

 It was founded in 1907.
-According to a denomination census released in 2020, it claimed 9,018 churches and 1,790,227 members.
+According to a census published by the association in 2024, it claimed 9,288 churches and 1,797,597 members.

+Missionary organization

+The convention has a missionary organization, Junta de Missões Mundiais.

 Social programs

 The Convention coordinates several social programs, through the "Missões Nacionais" especially for the rehabilitation of drug addicts, dance and sports and for young people from disadvantaged neighborhoods and housing orphaned children.

-Royal Ambassadors

-The 'Embaixadores do Rei' organization (Royal Ambassadors in English) has a significant presence in the denomination.
-It is responsible for the missionary and vocational awakening of pastors throughout 70 years of existence in Brazil.

 Schools

+The convention has 17 affiliated primary and secondary schools gathered in the Rede Batista de Educação.

 It has 3 affiliated theological institutes.